A kingfisher A kingfisher

 There are many actions our churches can take to reduce waste, encourage biodiversity, and reducing carbon emissions.
 These actions can be small, for example stopping using disposable cups, including the environment more in intercessions or planting wild flowers, or large, for example installing solar panels and heat pumps.
 To help churches to consider what actions they might take, starting with smaller actions and building up to larger ones, A Rocha set up Eco Church.

-A third of all churches in the Diocese have registered for Eco Church via the A Rocha website.
+Nearly 40% of churches in the Diocese have registered for Eco Church via the A Rocha website.
 A Rocha provide a wealth of resources to help churches consider their environmental credentials in five separate areas.
 For more information about the scheme and how to get started, go to the "Getting Started with Eco Church" section on this webpage.

 Can you support tree planting in Kenya?